-Whilst every member of our staff shares the responsibility for safeguarding the children we support, educate and care for we have certain roles that carry additional expectations and responsibilities.
+Whilst every colleague shares the responsibility for safeguarding the children we support, educate and care for we have certain roles that carry additional expectations and responsibilities.
 These additional roles specifically include;

-- Ensuring that all our staff know the procedures for safeguarding children and know who to go to for further advice and support;
+- Ensuring that all colleagues know the procedures for safeguarding children and know who to go to for further advice and support;

 - Liaise with local Safeguarding Partners to ensure compliance;